-Japanese castella is different from the Taiwanese castella I made a while ago.
+Japanese kasutera/castella is different from the Taiwanese castella I made a while ago.
 They are both so good and spongy in texture.
 The Japanese castella has a soft yet chewy texture (thanks to the bread flour).
 The Taiwanese castella is soft with that melt-in-mouth texture and usually is baked using water-bath method.
-The Japanese castella was introduced by the Portuguese and throughout the years, the Japanese has adapted it to suit their taste and it is what it is today.
-Honey kasutera or castella is one of the most popular flavors in Japan.
+Japanese honey kasutera also doesn’t use any additional oil in the recipe.

 No egg separation

-I like the method that doesn’t involve egg separations and to beat egg white separately.
+I like the method that doesn’t involve egg separations and beats egg white separately.
 I really don’t mind doing that considering how many chiffon cakes and sponge cakes I’ve baked in my life so far LOL!, but if we can have a more straight forward method with good result, then that’s where I go!
-It’s an old-fashion way of making sponge cake.
+It’s an old-fashioned way of making sponge cake.
 It reminds me of the Chinese old-fashioned egg sponge cake.

 Bread flour vs all-purpose flour vs cake flour